stephan-buckmaster/stft-demos/README.md

-Two Jupyter notebooks to explore the STFT.
+Four Jupyter notebooks to explore the STFT.

 Example commands to get all installed for local running, and start Jupyter: